-HP brought Software-Defined Storage as a bundle with StoreVirtual VSA (Virtual Storage Appliance) with every purchase of a new ProLiant Gen8 Server.
-The new offer, announced Last November 2013, and is available with 10 models of ProLiant, and includes a 1TB free entitlement license.
+HPE brought Software-Defined Storage as a bundle with StoreVirtual VSA (Virtual Storage Appliance) with every purchase of a new ProLiant Gen8 Server.
+The new offer, announced Last November 2013, is available with 10 models of ProLiant and includes a 1TB free entitlement license.
 The license can be combined on up to 3 nodes for a total capacity of 3TB of total storage in a free software SAN.

-[Example of software-defined storage on HP ProLiant servers with the StoreVirtual VSA – Source HP]
+[Example of software-defined storage on HPE ProLiant servers with the StoreVirtual VSA – Source HPE]

 The new offer is awesome for small and medium office deployments where typically only a few Hyper-V servers are deployed.
 HP VSA completely eliminates any need for an expensive SAN or NAS or other physical shared storage.
 100% less hardware, so CapEx is reduced because there’s no need to buy expensive hardware, and OpEx is lowered because there’s less hardware to maintain.

 If you want more than 1TB capacity which is the case in production, you can upgrade to a retail copy of StoreVirtual VSA, and the licensing scheme starts @ 4,10, 20, 30, 40, and 50TB for 3 nodes each and includes 3 years of support.